Samuel-Dainton/Heritage-Housing-Issues-P5/README.md

 ## Acknowledgements
-* A big thank you to Niel McEwen of Code Institute who is quick and eager to help with the many questions pouring through the data analytics slack channel.
+* A big thank you to Niel McEwen of Code Institute who is quick and eager to help with the many questions I had during my studies.